CricketBr/Crickets-Shorthand-Site/index.md

 Hopefully it creates more clarity than confusion.

-## Orthic Consolidated Study Lists
+## Orthic Consolidated Study Lists -- Not Started

 Lists of words by rule, created as Cricket needs them.